luckinet/mdl_build_ontology/README.md

 # 4. Version changes

--   uses new version of `ontologics`
+-   uses a new version of `ontologics`
 -   revised hierarchy of landcover concepts
 -   includes livestock concepts
 -   no mapping to "persistence" concepts anymore, instead years-before-harvest (YBH) and years-of-harvest (YOH) are introduced.
+-   various rare species are now included

 # 5. Acknowledgements